A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Dean-Kawasaki equation

 To assess how the modified equation differs from the Dean-Kawasaki equation with truncated noise, we note that the modification of the square root becomes relevant only when the solution is small, corresponding to a very low-density regime.
-In the hybrid method, low-density regimes will be handled using particle dynamics.
-Therefore, the SPDE that we aim to discretize using the finite volume method (FVM) is the Dean-Kawasaki equation with regularized noise:
+In the hybrid method, low-density regimes will be handled using particle dynamics. \NewOld{Thus for the hybrid method, we aim to discretize the unmodified SPDE Eq. (\ref{eq:DK_with_reg_noise}) using a finite volume methods (FVM).}{Therefore, the SPDE that we aim to discretize using the finite volume method (FVM) is the Dean-Kawasaki equation with regularized noise:}

 An alternative approximation of the Dean-Kawasaki equation is the so-called linearized Gaussian approximation.
 The idea is to approximate the fluctuations around the hydrodynamic limit with a Gaussian field.
-More precisely, if we denote by $\overline{\rho}$ the hydrodynamic limit when $N$ tends to infinity, then in the case of independent particles, the corresponding PDE is
+More precisely, if we denote by $\overline{u}$ the hydrodynamic limit when $N$ tends to infinity, then in the case of independent particles, the corresponding PDE is

 The linearized Gaussian approximation of the fluctuations is then given by